I Did A Home Exchange Like "The Holiday" And Here’s How It Went

 When Kathleen from Los Angeles reached out to me about Thanksgiving week, I instantly replied yes.
 She’d get my home in the country (Sonoma, CA) and I’d get her city digs, which looked beautiful from her profile, making me the Kate Winslet character in this The Holiday-style home swap.

-We chatted over the phone to a) make sure we were not insane, b) “meet” each other, and c) talk logistics, like the cleaning plan, garbage day protocol, our vaccination status, bringing our dogs, etc. We both have 7-year-olds, which was perfect because there would be plenty of new toys to keep them entertained on our respective trips.
+We chatted over the phone to a) make sure we were not insane, b) “meet” each other, and c) talk logistics, like the cleaning plan, garbage day protocol, bringing our dogs, etc. We both have 8-year-olds, which was perfect because there would be plenty of new toys to keep them entertained on our respective trips.

 The Pre-Host Prep